oroinc/documentation/commerce/dev_guide/theme/layout.rst

 ==============  ========  ===========================================================
 ``name``        yes       A unique name
 ``label``       no        A string that will be displayed in the theme management UI.
-``styles``      yes       The list of CSS and LESS files that define the theme.
+``styles``      yes       The list of CSS and SCSS files that define the theme.
 ``icon``        no        The theme's favicon.
 ``logo``        no        A logo that will be shown in the theme management UI.
 ``screenshot``  no        A screenshot of the theme to be shown in the management UI.